-Figure A69 summarizes how real-time RSG costs were allocated among the DDC, CMC, and Pass 2 charges in each month from 2014 to 2016.
+Figure A76 summarizes how real-time RSG costs were allocated among the DDC, CMC, and Pass 2 charges in each month from 2015 to 2017.
 Until March 2014, the CMC allocations were inappropriately limited based on the GSF of the committed unit, which caused a significant portion of constraint-related RSG costs to be allocated under the DDC charge.
-This is more closely examined in the next figure.

-Figure A69: Allocation of RSG Charges By Month, 2014-2016
+Figure A76: Allocation of RSG Charges By Month 2015-2017

-L. Price Volatility Make-Whole Payments
+N. Price Volatility Make-Whole Payments